Tucked into a yellow-brick building in northeast Minneapolis is a gateway to South Korea.

 Retail giants like Walmart and Minneapolis-based Target sell K-pop albums online and in-store.
 They, along with Barnes and Noble, offer exclusive inclusions like photocards.
 Target said it has more than 50 K-pop albums exclusive to the chain.

 Record store Electric Fetus, a mainstay of Minneapolis’ music scene since 1968, started carrying K-pop albums around 2020, said Jim Novak, the store’s music buyer.
-Now, nestled between R&B CDs and electronic vinyl albums, a K-pop end cap offers a few hundred physical records, less than 10% of the 3,000 physical albums offered in the store, according to Novak.
+Now, nestled between R&B CDs and electronic vinyl albums, a K-pop end cap offers a few hundred physical records, about 10% of the 3,000 physical albums offered in the store, according to Novak.

 “It’s currently driving a whole different generation of people into our shop,” Novak said.